Walter M. Elsasser: Biography

 Elsasser was born in 1904 to a Jewish family in Mannheim, Germany.
-Before he became known for his geodynamo theory, while in Göttingen during the 1920s, he had suggested the experiment to test the wave aspect of electrons.
-This suggestion of Elsasser was later communicated by his senior colleague from Göttingen (Nobel Prize recipient Max Born) to physicists in England.
-This explained the results of the Davisson-Germer and Thomson experiments later awarded with the Nobel Prize in Physics.
+As a physics student in Göttingen during the 1920s, well before his geodynamo theory, he suggested an experiment to test the wave aspect of electrons.
+Though the experiment was tried in England and failed, his suggestion was later communicated by his professor at Göttingen, Nobel Prize recipient Max Born, to a physicist at Bell Labs in the United States.
+The Davisson-Germer and Thomson experiments verified electron diffraction and eventually netted a Nobel Prize in Physics.
 In 1935, while working in Paris, Elsasser calculated the binding energies of protons and neutrons in heavy radioactive nuclei.
 Eugene Wigner, J. Hans D. Jensen and Maria Goeppert-Mayer received the Nobel in 1963 for work developing out of Elsasser's initial formulation.
 Elsasser therefore came quite close to a Nobel prize on two occasions.

 During 1946-47, Elsasser published papers describing the first mathematical model for the origin of the Earth's magnetic field.
 He conjectured that it could be a self-sustaining dynamo, powered by convection in the liquid outer core, and described a possible feedback mechanism between flows having two different geometries, toroidal and poloidal (indeed, inventing the terms).
 This had been developed from about 1941 onwards, partly in his spare time during his scientific war service with the U.S. Army Signal Corps.

 During his later years, Elsasser became interested in what is now called systems biology and contributed a series of articles to Journal of Theoretical Biology.
 The final version of his thoughts on this subject can be found in his book Reflections on a Theory of Organisms, published in 1987 and again posthumously with a new foreword by Harry Rubin in 1998.

 Elsasser died in 1991 in Baltimore, Maryland, US.